Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 Learn about modern Serbia, visit Belgrade and join in on traditional festivities

 Begin your day with an enlightening lecture on present-day Serbia to help welcome you to historic Belgrade.
 You will see the Renaissance this capital city has undergone in recent years to embrace a tumultuous past and rise above the ashes into redevelopment and modern life.
 Visit the Kalemegdan Fortress and the Church of Saint Sava, among the largest buildings in Christianity.
-You can also choose to experience an optional tour of Tito's Memorial and the Royal Palace after lunch.

 In the afternoon, celebrate Belgrade’s spirit with a vibrant pub crawl.
 Then continue the festivities into the evening with some fun local folk entertainment, including a Salt & Bread welcome via traditionally dressed Serbians and an accordion player.